illinois-roadbuff/threadrecycler/README.md

 Check out documentation and installation at https://illinois-roadbuff.github.io/threadrecycler/docs

 P.S.
-"UseSignal" should be "ManualRecycle"
+"UseSignal" should be "ManualRecycle."
 In previous vesions, FastSignal/GoodSignal was used

 (This is my first open-source module!)